-Only the Gluten Dryer and Cooler (ES-21) and the #1 and #2 Feed Coolers (ES-23) are subject to the particulate standard of 3D .0515 because their exhaust is routed through the MP Scrubber (emission point R).
+Only the Gluten Dryer and Cooler (ES-21) and the #1 and #2 Feed Coolers (ES-23) are subject to the particulate standard of Sec.
+3D-0515 because their exhaust is routed through the MP Scrubber (emission point R).
 Whereas, the emissions of the #1 through #3 Feed Dryers (ES-23) and the equipment in Germ Dryers (ES-24) are routed to one of the three boilers (ES-62, ES-62C, or ES-62F) which already have a particulate standard.
 In the case of ES-62 it is from 3D .0503, and for ES-62C and ES-62F it is a BACT limit as a result of a PSD review.

-4.2 3D .0530 - PSD (Sulfur Dioxide) and Rule 3Q .0317 - Avoidance Conditions for ES-15, ES-21, and ES-23
+4.2 Sec.
+3D-0530 - PSD (Sulfur Dioxide) and Sec.
+3Q-0317 - Avoidance Conditions for ES-15, ES-21, and ES-23

 The purpose of this rule is to implement a program for the prevention of significant deterioration of air quality as required by 40 CFR 51.166.
-This facility is a PSD permitted facility due to the emissions from ES-62C and ES-62F.
+This facility is a PSD permitted facility due to the emissions from ES-62C and ES-62F and is subject to emission limits for SO2 to protect ambient air.
 During a modification at the facility in 1995 the applicant chose to restrict the throughput of these processes in order to remain below the sulfur dioxide significance level of 40 tons for PSD (see Section V.2 below).
-This rule is cited as the applicable regulation to establish an enforceable limit which ensures compliance with PSD regulations as allowed by Rule 3Q .0317.
-Rule 3D .0530 is cited as the applicable regulation to establish an enforceable limit which ensures compliance with PSD regulations.
+Sec.
+3Q-0317 is cited as the applicable regulation to establish an enforceable limit to avoid PSD regulations for the 1995 modification.
+Sec.
+3D-0530 is cited as the applicable regulation to establish an enforceable limit PSD regulations.
 The requirements for ES-15, ES-21, and ES-23 are discussed here.
 The requirements for ES-81 are addressed in section IV.5 below.

-In addition to the process throughput limits, emission limits were requested for emission points AA (ES-15) and R (ES-21,23) to ensure that the total SO_2 emissions from the processes (which were previously unknown to exist) remain below the PSD significance level of 40 tons/year.
-As a result of these emission limits to avoid PSD, these emission points are not subject to CAM because the potential emissions for SO2 are less than 100 tons per year.
+In addition to the process throughput limits, emission limits were requested for emission points AA (ES-15) and R (ES-21,23) to ensure that the total SO2 emissions from the processes (which were previously unknown to exist) are accounted for in the original PSD ambient air analysis and remain below the PSD significance level of 40 tons/year.
+As a result of these emission limits, these emission points are not subject to CAM because the potential emissions for SO2 are less than 100 tons per year.